 Self-Serve & Guest Pantry

 Additionally, for guests who prefer not to use the shared pantry, they may request beverages from innkeepers throughout the day if they would like coffee or teas.
 Bags of ice will be available from the innkeeper, use of shared ice maker will be discontinued.
 The common area refrigerator will contain bottled water for guests to take, and it may not be used for personal guest food or beverages.

 The daily afternoon baked item will continue to be individually boxed and made available to guests – because it’s a nice way to serve it.

 GUEST ROOMS & HOUSEKEEPING SERVICE

 Extraneous items such as throw pillows, throw blankets, magazines, and notepads will be removed from the rooms.
 Such items can be requested by the innkeeper if needed.

 Upon check-out, rooms will be stripped of all linens, inserted into laundry bags, and taken to the laundry room to be washed and sanitized.
 Beds will be remade with clean / sanitized linens.
 All hard services in the guest rooms will be cleaned with a sanitizing detergent.
 All doorknobs, switches, drawer pulls, alarm clock/docking stations, thermostat controls, TV remote controls will be sanitized.
 Soft surfaces will be sprayed with fabric sanitizing spray.

 Bathrooms will continue to be cleaned with sanitizing cleaners.
 As always, rooms will be inspected by innkeepers and locked until guests check-in.

 Daily Housekeeping Service

-- Larger trash bins with covers and pedals will be placed into rooms near the entry door.
+- Larger trash bins with covers and pedals will be placed in rooms near the entry door.
 This will allow staff to minimally access guest rooms to remove trash without actually entering the room.

 - Cloth laundry bags will be provided to guests for soiled towels.
 We ask guests to place the bag next to the trash near the door.